Billy Wilder filmography

-Billy Wilder (1906–2002) was an Austrian-born American filmmaker.
+Billy Wilder (1906–2002) was an American filmmaker.
 Wilder initially pursued a career in journalism after being inspired by an American newsreel.
 He worked for the Austrian magazine Die Bühne and the newspaper Die Stunde in Vienna, and later for the German newspapers Berliner Nachtausgabe, and Berliner Börsen-Courier in Berlin.
 His first screenplay was for the German silent thriller The Daredevil Reporter (1929).
 Wilder fled to Paris in 1933 after the rise of the Nazi Party, where he co-directed and co-wrote the screenplay of French drama Mauvaise Graine (1934).
 In the same year, Wilder left France on board the RMS Aquitania to work in Hollywood despite having little knowledge of English.

 In 1938, he began collaborating with Charles Brackett on screenplays with Ernst Lubitsch's romantic comedy Bluebeard's Eighth Wife.
 It was the first of 14 consecutive commercially successful films that the pair co-wrote including the comedy Ninotchka (1939), and the romantic drama Hold Back the Dawn (1941), which both received nominations for the Academy Award for Best Screenplay.
 Wilder made his Hollywood directorial debut with comedy The Major and the Minor (1942), which starred Ginger Rogers and Ray Milland.
 Two years later, he directed and co-wrote the screenplay for the film noir Double Indemnity (1944), which is considered a classic of its genre.
 He followed this with The Lost Weekend (1945), a drama about a writer struggling with alcoholism, for which Wilder won his first Academy Award for Best Director and shared the Best Original Screenplay award with Brackett.
 The film also won Best Picture.